API Reference

 Saved at all time steps

-• times : Timesteps, given the same vector as ephem.time [s]
+• times : Timesteps, given the same vector as ephem.times [s]

 • E_in : Input energy per second on the whole surface [W]